Impact Acceleration Account

 Teesside University has been awarded an AHRC Impact Acceleration Account (IAA).

-The IAA is designed to support the development and implementation of impact and will be managed by the Centre for Culture and Creativity.
+The IAA is designed to support the development and implementation of impact and will be managed by the Institute for Collective Place Leadership.

 The funding will be transformational for our research and the communities we serve, actively supporting the levelling up agenda of the Tees Valley and the cultural renewal of post-industrial towns and cities in the UK and internationally.